wurthless-elektroniks/badjasper/readme.md

 instaboots.
 The turbo reset code, if and when it's done, will help speed things up, but it will only be for RGH1.3 because it's faster there than on RGH1.2.

+**If your console is boot looping and you have hard reset enabled, hold the power button and it will power down.**

 ## Known improvements

 - We don't really need to power cycle the system for issue 2; a soft reset would suffice.
 But the hard reset